 Tackling waste is a growing challenge here in New Zealand and around the world, with major implications for our environment, economy and how we live our lives.
 We can solve our waste problem by becoming more efficient with the resources we use.

-Why we need to transition to a circular economy approach
+We need to transition to a circular economy approach

 The essential concept at the heart of a circular economy ōhanga āmiomio is to ensure we can unmake everything we make.